Electronic structure of the negatively-charged silicon-vacancy center in diamond: Introduction

+This contention arises mainly from conflicting reports of the geometrical alignment of SiV$^{-}$ within the diamond lattice.
+Optical polarization measurements have suggested the center is aligned along $\langle110\rangle$ crystal vectors \cite{brown1995site,neu2011fluorescence}, while a $\langle111\rangle$ alignment was concluded from \textit{ab initio} calculations \cite{goss1996twelve-line} and related electron paramagnetic resonance (EPR) measurements of the neutral charge state (SiV$^0$) \cite{dhaenens-johansson2011optical}.
+Further disagreement is added by a past observation of the Zeeman splitting of the 738 nm ZPL fine structure, which suggests that the center has a $\langle100\rangle$ orientation \cite{sternschulte1995uniaxial}.

-Here we report a study of the polarization of photoluminescent emission (PL) and excitation (PLE) of single SiV$^-$ centers in bulk diamond at below 10\,K. Two samples with SiV$^-$ densities of $\sim0.1\,\mu\mbox{m}^{-2}$ were used in our experiments: one with a $\{111\}$ face and one with a $\{100\}$ face.
-Single centers were identified using second-order autocorrelation measurements.
-Given single center interrogation and the well defined crystallographic orientation and low intrinsic strain of our bulk samples, our study avoids the limitations of the previous polarization studies (see Ref. \onlinecite{see2013supplementary} for discussion).
-As a consequence, our PL polarization measurements of the 738\,nm ZPL clearly show that the center is $\langle111\rangle$ orientated and are consistent with a silicon split-vacancy structure with $D_{3d}$ symmetry.
-The polarization of the PL fine structure confirms Goss et al's assignment of a $^2\!E_g ^2\!E_u$ transition to the 738\,nm ZPL and implies that the fine structure arises from spin-orbit interactions.
+Here we report a study of the polarization of photoluminescent emission (PL) and excitation (PLE) of single SiV$^-$ centers in bulk diamond at room and cryogenic temperatures, and confirm the $\langle111\rangle$ alignment.
+Our study avoids the limitations of the previous polarization studies by utilizing single center interrogation in bulk samples which have well defined crystallographic orientation and low intrinsic strain.
+This alignment is consistent with a silicon split-vacancy structure having $D_{3d}$ symmetry, and our conclusions are supported by recent Zeemann studies \cite{hepp2014electronic}.
+Additionally, by examining the polarization properties of the PL fine structure we have confirmed that the 738\,nm ZPL arises from a $^2\!E_g ^2\!E_u$ transition and that the fine structure arises from spin-orbit interactions.
 Analysis of the PL polarization of the accompanying phonon sideband strongly suggests dynamic Jahn-Teller effects that invite future investigation.
-Furthermore, our PLE polarization observations reveal an additional $^2\!A$ electronic level, which is excited at wavelengths $\lesssim605$ nm (2.05 eV).
+Furthermore, our PLE polarization observations reveal an additional $^2\!A$ electronic level, which is excited at wavelengths $\lesssim605$\,nm ($\gtrsim2.05$\,eV).
 Based upon past PLE spectra \cite{iakoubovskii2000luminescence} and the electronic model of the center \cite{goss1996twelve-line,dhaenens-johansson2011optical}, this level is precisely identified as $^2\!A_{1g}$.

-PL measurements were performed using 532\,nm excitation and spectrometer detection \cite{see2013supplementary}.
-At liquid helium temperatures the ZPL was spectrally resolved into four components \cite{sternschulte19941.681-ev, clark1995silicon, goss1996twelve-line}.
-Spectra were recorded for 7 sites in the $\{111\}$ sample and 8 sites in the $\{100\}$ sample [e.g. figure \ref{zpl_pol}(a)].
-For each site, the integrated intensity of these four ZPL components was measured as the detection polarization was rotated.
-The resulting ZPL polarizations formed distinct sets, and those for the $\{111\}$ surface are shown in figure \ref{zpl_pol}(b).
+These observations provide the most complete understanding of the SiV$^-$ electronic structure yet obtained.